acumjw/aculab-webrtc/example/webrtc-v3-webapp-demo/README.txt

 The Client ID identifies the user of this WebRTC instance.
 Choose something unique for each browser instance connected to this demo.

+Step 2: (optional) This step can be skipped when a calling a service.

-Step 2: (optional) Click "Generate token" then, when the "Client token" box has been filled in, click "Enable" to enable incoming calls.
+Click "Generate token" then, when the "Client token" box has been filled in, click "Enable" to enable incoming calls.

 The "Token TTL (seconds)" box shows how long the token will live, and it